Where is Area Code 726?

 - Live Oak

-Several counties and districts fall under area code 726 jurisdiction.
-These areas are administered according to local statutes and guidelines established by the Public Utility Commission of Texas (PUC).
-Please note that government services in San Antonio are centralized at 100 Military Plaza, San Antonio, TX 78205, which offers a range of public resources for residents and businesses within the 726 coverage zone.
+Several counties and districts fall under the area code 726 jurisdiction.
+These areas are administered according to local statutes and guidelines established by the Public Utility Commission of Texas (PUC) website located 1701 N. Congress Avenue, Austin, TX 78701.

 Local boundaries can be confirmed through official NANPA resources that regularly update the numbering schemes, providing accurate information on newly assigned blocks or overlays within the 726 area.